 The client of vteam #614 has a multi-tenant (SAAS based) system known as ePCR – Electronic Patient Care Reporting.
-It deals with the collection of patient information data either by adding it manually or using import module.
-The import module objective is to import valuable information from the relevant legacy system in a standardized XML format.
+XML File Extensions deals with the collection of patient information data either by adding it manually or using import module.
+The import module objective is to import valuable information from the relevant legacy system in a standardized XML File Extensions.

 In the SAAS environment, there exists a great chance of data loss either using manual approach or import module.
 Reason being that multiple administrators (users) will be accessing this system on parallel basis.
 Therefore, memory and resource (s) utilization needs to be optimized in an efficient way to achieve optimal performance (while collecting information).

 Additionally, the isolation of each tenant’s data needs to be ensured.
 Reason being that other common import modules do not guarantee about the data loss during their import process.

 Using XML extensions, vteams engineer Naeem Mushtaq efficiently developed a specialized import module for the ePCR system to obtain the desired output (for a SAAS based environment).

 The newly developed unique data import wizard consisted of the following three major steps:

 1– XML File Uploading